 For a couple who wants to include the money dance in their wedding celebration, this fun tradition—which spans across multiple cultures—can be a memorable way to unite two families.

 What Is the Money Dance?

-The money dance is a cultural tradition at many wedding receptions where guests offer the newlyweds money to dance with them, or they shower the couple with money.
-The custom is to help establish the couple in their new life together, or to show how much they are loved and appreciated.
+The money dance is a cultural tradition at many wedding receptions in where guests offer the newlyweds money to dance with them, or they shower the couple with money.
+The custom—which you'll find variations of in Poland, Greece, Nigeria, Philippines, Samoa, Fiji, Tonga, Portugal, Cuba, Latin America, Mexico, Eastern Europe, the United States, and more—is meant to help establish the couple in their new life together or to show how much they are loved and appreciated.

 The History and Meaning of the Money Dance

-The money is usually the local currency of the country in which the couple resides.
+The money usually features the local currency of the country in which the couple resides.